-Alserkal Avenue is an arts and culture district located in Al Quoz, Dubai.
-Started as an industrial unit with several warehouses, the district has now been transformed into a major arts and cultural forum.
+Alserkal Avenue is an arts and culture district in Al Quoz, Dubai.
+Started as an industrial unit with several warehouses, the community has now been transformed into a significant art and culture forum.
 The Alserkal District accommodates several houses for local and global artists, art galleries, museums, performing platforms, design studios and exhibition halls.
 The place is a perfect amalgamation of engineering and creative spaces and at present has more than 94 warehouses.

-The arts district functions with an aim of encouraging present-day art and to create a productive community.
-Spread across 50,000 square feet of land, it is a designed warehouse which signifies creativity and talent of the arts men and local folk.
-You can have a good time at the art galleries, art spaces, studios, project spaces, theatre and even have a good meal in the cafes.
-The creative expression of artwork and knowledge in abundance is what you will find when in UAE's first art district.
+The arts district functions with the aim of encouraging present-day art and to create a productive community.
+Spread across 50,000 square feet, it is a designed warehouse which signifies creativity and talent of artists and local handicrafts.
+Visit the art galleries, art spaces, studios, project spaces, theatre and even have a good meal at the cafes.
+The creative expression of artwork and knowledge in abundance is what you will find when in the UAE's first art district.
 The place is the perfect abode for different personalities, artists, workers, creative souls and art junkies alike.

-The district highlights and shows the interdependent relationship between art and fashion, kinetics and art and how technology and latest updos are important for survival.
+The district highlights and shows the interdependent relationship between art and fashion, kinetics and art and how technology and the latest trends are important for survival.

-You can explore music and photography or try to understand the folk culture if edgy art events and pop-up galleries are not your thing.
-You can also enjoy a movie or documentary in the small theatre that the district has to offer.
+Explore music and photography or try to understand the folk culture or enjoy a movie or documentary in the small theatre that the district has to offer.

 The area surrounding this arts hub is as colourful and full of unique gems as it is on the inside.
 You can engage in adventure activities like rock climbing and indoor climbing or play in the sports centre.
 The vicinity has a trampoline park and a 24-fitness gym to add up to its fun and thrill as well.
 You can also cycle around or get yourself clicked against the graffiti walls or coloured trucks and backgrounds.